 A. “Draw” command group

-We can easily find these commands in the “Draw” menu on the Menu Bar or in the Ribbon Panel under “Home” tab.
+We can easily find these commands in the “Draw” menu on the Menu Bar or in the Ribbon Panel under the “Home” tab.
 See the image below:

 B. “Modify” command group

-We can easily find these commands in the “Modify” menu on the Menu Bar or in the Ribbon Panel under “Home” tab.
+We can easily find these commands in the “Modify” menu on the Menu Bar or in the Ribbon Panel under the “Home” tab.
 See the image below:

 C. “Dimension” command group